-- Achieve cost savings and optimize efficiencies resulting from recent acquisitions, including improving margins on branded products produced by the Company; - Expand the Company's branded product portfolio by creating or acquiring new branded products, leveraging its existing customer base and reputation to increase market share; - Pursue white-label growth through partnerships with other companies, utilizing the Company's manufacturing expertise and facilities; - Increase revenue from the Company's retail dispensaries by leveraging the cost-effective digital capabilities of the Company's new loyalty program to increase customer loyalty and enhance the customer experience; - Capitalize on demand for excess flower and trim produced at the Company's cultivation facilities; - Explore new licenses, partnerships or acquisitions to add additional shelf space; - Assess the Company's capital structure and balance sheet requirements to determine the best approach to reduce liabilities and/or pay them over time to help improve the Company's financial position; and - Negotiate arrangements pertaining to liabilities to minimize their impact on the business including working with creditors to negotiate mutually beneficial solutions.
+- Achieve cost savings and optimize efficiencies resulting from recent acquisitions, including improving margins on branded products produced by the Company; - Expand the Company's branded product portfolio by creating or acquiring new branded products, leveraging its existing customer base and reputation to increase market share; - Leverage existing Company expertise and infrastructure to grow additional revenue generating services such as the following: - Grow white-label revenue through partnerships with other companies, utilizing the Company's manufacturing expertise and facilities, - Expand the Company's offering of manufactured products by including specific third-party brands on the Company's sales and distribution platform, and, - Develop a management service offering to manage third-party owned cultivation facilities to improve operations and economics through scale and reliable supply chain; - Increase revenue from the Company's retail dispensaries by leveraging the cost-effective digital capabilities of the Company's new loyalty program to increase customer loyalty and enhance the customer experience; - Continue rationalization of profitable and unprofitable products, brands, locations, and services; - Capitalize on demand for excess flower and trim produced at the Company's cultivation facilities; - Explore new licenses, partnerships or acquisitions to add additional shelf space; - Assess the Company's capital structure and balance sheet requirements to determine the best approach to reduce liabilities and/or pay them over time to help improve the Company's financial position; and, - Negotiate arrangements pertaining to liabilities to minimize their impact on the business including working with creditors to negotiate mutually beneficial solutions.

 Through a review of StateHouse's existing retail dispensaries, management is exploring the divestiture of non-core assets in connection with the Company's continued efforts to improve its profitability and to focus on maximizing its presence and impact in the California market.
 The Company has been actively marketing certain rights and interests in its non-core assets, including cannabis licenses in noncore geographies within California and selected retail operations in Oregon and California.
 The Company anticipates that any potential divestures would occur in 2023, however, no definitive timeline is assured.
-There can be no assurance any transactions will be pursued by the Company due to its intention to divest any non-core assets.
+There can be no assurance any transactions will be pursued by the Company due to its intention to divest any noncore assets.
 The Company has accounted for any potential divestures in accordance with IFRS 5 - Non-Current Assets Held for Sale and Discontinued Operations.
 The Company does not intend to comment further with respect to potential divestitures unless and until it determines that additional disclosure is appropriate in accordance with the requirements of applicable securities laws.